In-Situ Mass Stabilisation

 • In-house geotechnical engineers design the treatment programme, confirm binder dosage through laboratory testing, and supervise installation — one contract, no split between design and ground treatment.

-• No excavation, no spoil disposal, no engineered fill; IMS treats the ground in-place, delivering significant programme and cost savings on large-area projects.
+• Reduced excavation and spoil disposal.
+IMS treats the ground in-place, delivering significant programme and cost savings on large-area projects.

 • IMS integrates with deep soil mixing and jet grouting under the same team, covering all ground treatment disciplines under one contract for projects requiring multiple methods.